 Applying a potty training philosophy is a very personal thing that has to be consistent with your views and philosophies on parenting in general.
 Potty training the Montessori way is a great method, but it’s not the only one.
-There are a lot of potty training methods and philosophies out there and, as in all parenting situations, it is a good idea to do your homework, familiarize yourself with the different methods and decide what will work best for your family.
+There are a lot of potty training methods and philosophies out there.
+As in all parenting situations, it is good to do your homework, familiarize yourself with the different methods, and decide what will work best for your family.